MicrosoftDocs/power-automate-docs/articles/use-physical-buttons-with-flow-buttons.md

      ![credentials](./media/use-physical-buttons-with-flow-buttons/bttn-provide-credentials.png)

-     You must provide valid credentails to connect to the Office 365 Outlook and the bttn services in order to use this template.
+     Provide valid credentials to connect to the Office 365 Outlook and the bttn services to use this template.

 1. Enter **bttn** into the search box, and then select the **bttn - When a bttn is pressed** trigger.

      ![search](./media/use-physical-buttons-with-flow-buttons/bttn-trigger.png)

-1. Select the **bttn ID** list, and then select the **bttn ID** of the bttn you want to use from the **When a bttn is pressed** card.
+1. Select the **bttn ID** list, and then select the **bttn ID** you want to use from the **When a bttn is pressed** card.

      ![](./media/use-physical-buttons-with-flow-buttons/bttn-id.png)